xwmx/nb/README.md

   notes help [<subcommand> | --readme]

 Options:
-  --readme   Download and view README.md in the terminal.
+  --readme   Download and view the `notes` README file.

 Description:
   Print the program help information.
 When a subcommand name is passed, print